-MedMar Medical LLC was formed to permit qualified patients to possess and use marijuana for medical purposes.
-Qualifying patients using medical marijuana (“MMJ”) and seeking access to dispensaries must possess a Massachusetts Department of Health (“DPH”) issued license.
-The DPH has set up the web-based Medical Use of Marijuana Online System (“MMJ Online System”) for obtaining an MMJ card.
+MedMar Medical LLC (DPH Reg.
+No. D11021) was formed to permit qualified patients to possess and use marijuana for medical purposes.
+Qualifying patients seeking to self-medicate with cannabis and to have access to dispensaries must possess a MA Department of Health (“DPH”) medical marijauna (“MMJ”) license.

-Once a patient obtains a registration number, a patient has to apply to the DPH for a card.
-We will provide written instructions on how to self-register through the MMJ Online System.
-(See DPH 15-Step Registration) If you are unable to self-register, we offer an optional service which will assist you with the submission.
-We will take your photo, scan all necessary documents, make the payment of the state fee, and provide you with evidence of the submission.
-Please see the fees for our services.
-(Services and Fees)
+To obtain an MMJ license, qualifying patients must be certified by a DPH registered medical provider.
+With the MedMar Medical issued certification code, a patient then has to register with the DPH in order to obtain or maintain an MMJ license.
+We will provide written instructions on how to self-register through the MMJ Online System (See DPH 15-Step Registration).
+If a patient is unable to self-register, we offer an optional service which will assist with the submission.
+We will submit all necessary documents, make the payment of the state fee (if required), and provide evidence of the submission.
+Please see the fees for our services (Services and Fees).